wucai92/wucai92.github.io/content/post/20240101/index.md

 ---
-title: 13-01-2024 Joined Urban Analytics Lab in National University of Singapore as a visitng scholar!
+title: 13-01-2024 Joined Urban Analytics Lab, NUS as a visitng scholar!
 #subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines